Skip to content

 Constraints and Concepts (C++20)

-A mechanism for specifying semantic requirements on template parameters (such as "hashable" or "iterator"), catching incorrect types early at compile time and producing readable error messages.
+A mechanism for specifying semantic requirements for template parameters (such as "hashable" or "iterator"), which intercepts incorrect types at compile time and produces readable error messages.

 Core API Cheat Sheet